 If you have not yet received your court date or are not sure when it is scheduled, please go to Traffic Violations page and look up your case to see when your hearing has been set.

 If your hearing will be conducted remotely, you should not appear at one of the Palm Beach County Courthouses for this hearing.
-Instead, you will receive an email (if you have provided one to the Clerk) or a notice via snail mail approximately 7-10 days prior to your scheduled court date advising you that your case has been scheduled for a remote hearing.

 The email will include instructions for accessing your remote hearing.
 In order to appear remotely, you will need either a multimedia device connected to the internet: PC Mac, iPad, iPhone or Android device equipped with a microphone and preferably a webcam; OR a cellular phone or land telephone line.
 If you do not receive a notice that your traffic trial will be conducted remotely, you will instead receive a new notice of final hearing from the Clerk's office resetting your case.